bugsnag/bugsnag-dsym-upload/CONTRIBUTING.md

 Install the dependencies with `make bootstrap`, then run the unit and integration suites with `make test`

+## Testing the fastlane plugin

+Open the `tools/fastlane-plugin` directory, then:

+1. Build the gem using `rake build`
+2. Install the built gem using `gem install fastlane-plugin-bugsnag-{version}.gem`
+3. Add the plugin to your Fastlane project using `fastlane add_plugin bugsnag`

 ## Releasing a new version

 1. Update the CHANGELOG with new content